Workflow version 1.14.1

 Figure 14: The Impose Editor using Nesting Mode.

 Every editor has at least one workspace where Print Items can be attached, created or modified.
-Depending on the situation, the work area can have different names and can be also be displayed differently based on the editor selected.
+Depending on the situation, the work area can have different names and can also be displayed differently based on the selected Editor.
 Keep in mind that you may encounter several work areas depending on the situation.

 In the case of the Impose Editor, we refer to the work area as the Work Area .